December 22. Kazinform's timeline of major events

 1998 – The National Commission for Family and Women’s Affairs under the President of the Republic of Kazakhstan is established to protect the interests of families and ensure women’s participation in the political, economic and cultural life of the country.

-2000 – The first issue of children’s magazine Aigolek filled with Kazakh poems, proverbs, and traditions
+2000 – The first issue of children’s magazine Aigolek with Kazakh poems, proverbs, and traditions is published.

 2007 – A memorial plaque in memory of prominent statesman and politician Maxim Amossov is unveiled in Petropavlovsk.
 Amossov was the first secretary of West Kazakhstan, Karaganda and North Kazakhstan regional party committees.